-The following blog is an installment in our Classics Series, where we look back at posts from days gone by.
-This blog was originally posted in November of 2017.
+The following blog is the newest installment in our Classics Series, where we revisit posts from days gone by.
+This blog was originally posted in April of 2014.